Radiologists abroad considering working in the UK

 One of the best things you can do is to make sure that your CV is well structured.
 Take a look at these helpful tips and hints, along with information to help you prepare for job interviews.

 All doctors who practise medicine in the UK must have the necessary knowledge of English to communicate effectively so they do not put the safety of their patients at risk.
 Further information is available on the required standards for English language.

-If you’re not a UK or European Economic Area (EEA) citizen, you may require a visa to work in the UK.
-The visa you need depends on a number of things, including what kind of job you’re taking up and how long you plan to remain here.
+You are likely to require a visa to work in the UK.
+The visa you need depends on a number of things, including what kind of job you’re taking up and how long you plan to remain here, but working as a medical doctor is likely to require a Skilled worker visa.
 In general, you will find that once you’re offered a job, the Human Resources department at the relevant hospital will be able to help you with this, but you should look at the options on the UK visas and immigration website.

 The RCR does not match applicants to jobs or have a list of jobs that are open for application.
 There are a number of websites available where you can apply for jobs.